Boko Haram insurgency: Possible causes

-The North consisted of Sahelian states that had long Islamic character.
+The North was made up of Sahelian states distinguished by a deep-rooted Islamic tradition that had shaped their cultural and political identity for centuries.
 These were feudal and conservative, with rigid caste and class systems and large slave populations.
 Furthermore, the North failed until 1936 to outlaw slavery.
 Possibly due to geographical factors, many (but not necessarily all) southern tribes, particularly those on the coast, had made contact with Europeans – unlike the North, which was engaged mainly with the Arab world and not Europe.
 Due to the system of indirect rule, the British were happy to pursue a limited course of engagement with the Emirs.

-The traditionalist Northern elites were skeptical of Western education; at the same time their Southern counterparts often sent their sons abroad to study.
+While traditionalist elites in the North remained wary of Western education, their Southern counterparts frequently embraced it—often sending their sons overseas to study.
 In time, a considerable developmental and educational gap grew between the South and the North.
 Even in 2014, Northern states still lagged behind in literacy, school attendance and educational achievement.

 Chris Kwaja, a Nigerian university lecturer and researcher, asserted in 2011 that "religious dimensions of the conflict have been misconstrued as the primary driver of violence when, in fact, disenfranchisement and inequality are the root causes".
 Nigeria, he pointed out, has laws giving regional political leaders the power to qualify people as 'indigenes' (original inhabitants) or not.
 It determines whether citizens can participate in politics, own land, obtain a job, or attend school.
 The system is abused widely to ensure political support and to exclude others.
-Muslims have been denied indigene-ship certificates disproportionately often.
+Muslims have often been denied indigene-ship certificates disproportionately.

 Nigerian opposition leader Buba Galadima said in 2012: "What is really a group engaged in class warfare is being portrayed in government propaganda as terrorists in order to win counter-terrorism assistance from the West."